 Marketing agencies occupy a uniquely important position in any company's business strategy.
 As an agency, your job first and foremost is to communicate the value proposition of your clients, so that their customers will feel confident in their buying decisions.
+By making it much easier for customers to purchase goods and services, e-commerce platforms are one of the most important ways that companies have to interact with their audience.
+Despite the many benefits of having an e-commerce website, however, few marketing agencies have the kind of technical chops that are required to build such a website from the ground up.

 Your e-commerce store is one of the most important parts of your website.
 Not only does adding e-commerce functionality to your site make it easier for existing customers to place an order, it also enables entirely new audiences to find and purchase your offerings, no matter what time it is or where they are in the world.